 The form also gives you an opportunity to provide any other information that helps explain why you cannot pay the fee up front or in installments.

-The court may order one of several things.
-It can:
+The court can order one of the following things:

 This article provides general information only.
 There are many legal issues involved and important decisions to be made when filing for bankruptcy.
 You must understand the entire bankruptcy process, learn about the applicable federal and state laws, and determine how those laws will affect your particular situation before you complete the bankruptcy forms.
 If you want to file bankruptcy without a lawyer, use a good do-it-yourself book like Nolo's How to File for Chapter 7 Bankruptcy by Cara O’Neill and Albin Renauer to ensure you make well-informed decisions about your bankruptcy case.